 Section A. Frequency

-The District Committee shall meet at least once each calendar quarter *on the third Friday of March, June, September, and November at a date, time and location to be designated by the District Committee or, in the absence of such designation, by the District Chairman.
+The District Committee shall meet at least once each calendar quarter, time and location to be designated by the District Committee or, in the absence of such designation, by the District Chairman.
 A meeting date may be changed by majority vote of the District Committee present and voting.
 Meetings may be arranged telephonically via conference call with the approval of a majority vote of the District Committee present and voting.
 Additional meetings as may be required shall be called by the District Chairman or upon petition to the District Chairman of one-third of the members of the District Committee.
 These additional meetings that may be called by the Chairman may be held telephonically via conference call at the Chairman’s discretion.
 The District Chairman may post-pone or re-locate any properly called Meeting due to extraordinary circumstances (inclement weather, natural disaster, etc…) provided that he makes a good-faith effort to contact all Committee Members either in writing, electronically, or telephonically.

 Section B. Notice